weaveworks/weave-gitops-enterprise/docs/explorer-indexer.md

 Here we document the Indexer component in Explorer based on the following questions:

-- why an indexer
+- Why an indexer
-- what indexer uses explorer
+- What indexer uses explorer
-- how indexer for explorer works
+- How indexer for explorer works

 # Glossary